The Work Truck Show fact sheet

 The Work Truck Show® is North America’s largest work truck event.
 Produced annually by NTEA – The Association for the Work Truck Industry, it covers more than 500,000 square feet of exhibit space with vocational trucks from Classes 1–8, including chassis, bodies, components, equipment, technology and accessories.

-- Work Truck Week runs March 6–9 at the Indiana Convention Center in Indianapolis, Indiana.
-Work Truck Show, Green Truck Summit and Fleet Technical Congress educational sessions begin March 6, and the exhibit hall is open March 7–9.
+- Work Truck Week runs March 3–6 at Indiana Convention Center in Indianapolis, Indiana.
+Educational sessions, Green Truck Summit, and Manufacturer and Distributor Innovation Conference begin March 3.
+The exhibit hall opens March 4 and runs through noon on March 6.

-- The world’s leading truck manufacturers display their latest vehicles at The Work Truck Show, with 15 presenting exclusive OEM Update Sessions on the latest chassis specifications, considerations for body and equipment installation, and future plans.
+- The world’s leading truck manufacturers display their latest vehicles at The Work Truck Show, with 17 presenting exclusive OEM Update Sessions on their latest chassis specifications, considerations for body and equipment installation, and future plans.

 - Dozens of new commercial trucks, bodies, equipment and related products are introduced at The Work Truck Show.

 - Some of the largest fleets in the country attend The Work Truck Show.
-Eighty percent of fleet attendees have final purchasing authority.
+More than 80 percent of fleet attendees have final purchasing authority or recommend/specify truck equipment purchases.
 Distributors, upfitters, manufacturers and truck dealers also attend.